gajus/lightship/README.md

 Do not call `process.exit()` in a shutdown handler – Lighthouse calls `process.exit()` after all registered shutdown handlers have run to completion.

 If for whatever reason a registered shutdown handler hangs, then (subject to the Pod's [restart policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)) Kubernetes will forcefully restart the Container after the `livenessProbe` deems the service to be failed.

+<a name="lightship-best-practices"></a>
+## Best practices

+<a name="lightship-best-practices-add-a-delay-before-stop-handling-incoming-requests"></a>
+### Add a delay before stop handling incoming requests

+It is important that you do not cease to handle new incoming requests immediatelly after receiving the shutdown signal.
+This is because there is a high probability of the SIGTERM signal being sent well before the iptables rules are updated on all nodes.
+The result is that the pod may still receive client requests after it has received the termination signal.
+If the app stops accepting connections immediately, it causes clients to receive "connection refused" types of errors.

+Properly shutting down an application includes these steps:

+1. Wait for a few seconds, then stop accepting new connections,
+2. Close all keep-alive connections that aren't in the middle of a request,
+3. Wait for all active requests to finish, and then
+4. Shut down completely.

+See [Handling Client Requests Properly with Kubernetes](https://freecontent.manning.com/handling-client-requests-properly-with-kubernetes/) for more information.

 <a name="lightship-faq"></a>
 ## FAQ